 Chamomile tea can also help in anxiety as many women reported that they feel less distressed and anxious while in their period.
 The soothing effect that chamomile tea can give is also the reason why it can help us get a goodnight’s sleep.

 Fennel is a good-smelling herb that is native to the Mediterranean, although it can be now found in different parts of the world.
-This herb may be beneficial for women’s health, from menstruation to reducing pain at the beginning of a menstrual period.
+Fennel may be beneficial for women’s health, from menstruation to reducing pain at the beginning of a menstrual period.

-It is also good for certain digestive and gut issues.
+Fennel is also good for certain digestive and gut issues.
 For instance, fennel seeds can help with indigestion, constipation, and bloating.
 This is because they contain essential oils such as estragole, anethole, and fenchone – these oils contain antispasmodic and anti-inflammatory properties.
-These oils can also help in breaking down food in your body, which aids your digestive system in working smoothly and efficiently.
+These oils can also help in breaking down food in your body, which aids your digestive system is working smoothly and efficiently.

 Lastly, fennel seeds contain good amounts of antioxidants, which are helpful for weight loss because they aid in breaking down carbs and fats in your body.
 In turn, this will avoid you gain another extra pound.
-Fennel seeds’ antioxidants can also help your body in absorbing the vitamins and minerals it gets.
+Fennel seeds’ antioxidants can also help you better absorb the vitamins and minerals it gets.

 Black cohosh is a natural herb with similar properties to Dong Quai, another herb that can help balance hormones.
 This herb is often utilized by people struggling with symptoms of menopause (like hot flashes, excess estrogen, etc.), PMS cramps, and those who are susceptible to weak bones.

 Native to Africa, Western Asia, and Europe, cultures have utilized the powers of red clover before modern medicine evolved to what it is today.
-Red clover is an herb with many different benefits.
-Ranging from supporting infertility to helping with eczema to even improving cardiovascular health, this herb is quite powerful.
+Red clover is an herb with many different benefits ranging from supporting infertility to helping with eczema to even improving cardiovascular health.
+This herb is quite powerful and works well in teas.
+Make sure that if you are on medication or going through treatment you contact your medical care provider first before adding supplements.

-There are many other supplements that help balance hormones.
-If you are interested in a post on this, shoot me an email.
+There are many other supplements like vitex or Dong Quai that help balance hormones.
+If you are interested in a post on this or more information, shoot me an email and I’ll work on it.
+Supplements are great – when used properly!

-I hope this post was helpful and helped you recognize the benefits of using herbal teas for hormone support.
+I hope this post was helpful and helped you recognize the benefits of drinking herbal teas for hormone support.
 Hormones are complicated, and learning different natural methods in balancing them can be quite helpful.
-It provides you with a long-term fix, instead of a short-term fix.
+I’ve found it provides you with a long-term fix, instead of a short-term fix.
 Teas can be a great way in supporting your health with a simple drink.

 Next week I will be addressing the alternatives to hormonal birth control, the Fertility Awareness method in particular.